-Table 10.10C (3) identifies a minimum of 6 public bicycle parking spaces.
-Is this specifically for visitors or designated "bike-share" spaces?
+Table 10.10C - Special Provisions Item 3 identifies a requirement for a minimum of 6 public bicycle parking spaces.
+Are these spaces for visitors or for some form of designated "bike-share" spaces?
 Special Provision 4 requires all bike parking to be at-grade or 1 level up in an above grade structure or 1 level down in a below grade structure.
 Flexibility of bike parking on multiple levels should be provided.
-Providing all bike parking at the P1 level (below grade for example) will force developments to move the majority of car parking to lower levels and potentially require extra levels for parking which would incur significant expense.
-If there are unsuitable spaces for vehicle parking in parking levels below P1, there should be an opportunity to utilize these areas for bike parking for efficiency purposes.
+Providing all bike parking at the P1 level (below grade for example) will force developments to move the majority of car parking to lower levels (or higher levels above grade) and potentially require extra levels for parking which may incur additional costs.
+If there are unsuitable spaces for vehicle parking in parking levels below P1 (or above Level 1 above grade), there should be an opportunity to utilize these areas for bike parking for efficiency purposes.